iloutras/iloutras/README.md

 ### Hi!
 I'm a civil engineer turned Data Scientist with 23+ years of professional experience.

 ⤷ My journey began in engineering and property valuation—running my own office, collaborating with banks and real estate agencies, and managing projects across disciplines.
 Today, I bring that same problem-solvin mindset to the world of data.
-As a data scientist, I specialize in data modeling, analysis, and visualization.
+As a data scientist, I specialize in data modelling, analysis, and visualization.
 I work with tools like Python, SQL, and Power BI to extract insights and support decision-making in a wide range of projects.